pruthvishetty/pruthvishetty/README.md

 ![Places](https://pruthvishetty.com/wp-content/uploads/2020/07/places-scaled.jpg)

 - I’m currently learning to work with Streamlit, ML deployment on AWS and programming with Go.
-(July 2020) 🌱
+(Sept.
+2020) 🌱
 - I’m looking for help with: (July 2020) 🤔
   * Best practices of managing a Data Science team
   * Streamlining ML workflows